Wannsee Conference: Screenplay for the Holocaust | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In March 1947, as officials from the German foreign ministry tried to justify their actions at the Nuremberg Trials, Robert Kempner made a coincidental discovery: Amid the masses of documents left behind by the Nazis, a cover page piqued the curiosity of the assistant United States chief counsel.
+In March 1947, as officials from the German Foreign Ministry tried to justify their actions at the Nuremberg Trials, Robert Kempner made a coincidental discovery.
+Amid the masses of documents left behind by the Nazis, a cover page piqued the curiosity of the assistant US chief counsel.
 A stamp in red ink is clearly legible on the page: "Secret Reich Matter."

-Under the nondescript title "Minutes of meeting," 15 pages serve as evidence of the systematic execution of European Jews.
+Under the nondescript title "Minutes of Meeting," 15 pages serve as evidence of the systematic execution of European Jews.
 It is a record of the Wannsee Conference, which took place on January 20, 1942.
-It is the 16th set of minutes; the only one remaining of an entire set of 30.
+It is the 16th set of minutes — the only one remaining of a set of 30.

 At noon on that day, 15 men who had accepted an invitation from Reinhard Heydrich — head of the dreaded Reich Main Security Office — arrived to a lavish villa in the posh Berlin suburb of Wannsee.
-The temperature outside was minus 12 degrees Celsius (10 degrees Fahrenheit), and the frigidness behind what was discussed within the walls of that villa still sends chills down one's spine today.
+The temperature outside was -12 degrees Celsius (10 F), and the frigidness behind what was discussed within the walls of that villa still sends chills down one's spine today.

 Guests included SS officers, state secretaries and heads of Nazi administrative authorities.
 Although the names were not the most familiar ones, almost all the men were young and well-educated.
 Half of them held a doctoral degree — yet most importantly, every one of them was very ambitious.